 Are septic tank additives good or bad?

-Septic tank additives are sold to homeowners around the world, but they lack regulation, standardized testing, and formal certification.
+Septic tank additives are sold to homeowners across the United States, but they lack regulation, standardized testing, and formal certification.
 That can make it hard to know if septic tank additives really work, and if you need them at all.

 To find answers, we will divide additives into three categories: inorganic compounds, organic solvents, and biological additives.